Medicare Observation vs. Inpatient Status Denied

 Why This Happens

 - The 2-midnight rule.
-Medicare uses what is called the “2-midnight rule” to decide whether a hospital stay qualifies as inpatient.
+Medicare uses what is called the “2-midnight rule” (42 CFR 412.3) to decide whether a hospital stay qualifies as inpatient.
 If your doctor expected you would need hospital care spanning at least two midnights, the stay generally qualifies as inpatient.
 If the expected stay was shorter, the hospital classifies you as observation.

 - The hospital’s utilization review team made the call.
 Even if your doctor wanted to admit you as an inpatient, the hospital’s internal review team or an outside reviewer may have decided observation was more appropriate.